RaphiaRa/tiny_http/README.md

 ## Dependencies
 - OpenSSL (optional, for HTTPS support)
 - gperf (optinal, for binary builds)
+- python3 (optional, for running the amalgamation script)
 - picohttpparser (included) - a small, fast HTTP parser
 - The C standard library